Robert Brokl

 In addition to making art, Brokl has taught, curated shows, and been an activist in the Bay Area for several decades, focusing especially on gay rights and historic preservation in Oakland.
-He lives and works in North Oakland with his spouse, Alfred Crofts, and exhibited at the SFMOMA Artists Gallery.
+He lives and works in North Oakland with his spouse, Alfred Crofts.

 Early life and career

 Robert Brokl was born in 1948 in Marshfield, Wisconsin to Sylvester Brokl, a farmer and construction worker, and Ruth (Ware) Brokl, a factory worker and nurse's aide.
 His parents married at the beginning of World War II; after enlisting, his father saw action in the Pacific Theater for which he was decorated.
 Although interested in art since his youth, Brokl enrolled at the University of Wisconsin in 1967 as an English major; his studies were interrupted by his expulsion for antiwar movement activities.
 He moved to California in the early 1970s, where he met his future husband, Alfred Crofts, at a gay liberation meeting.

 In 1974, Brokl returned to art, taking classes at Laney College in Oakland and exhibiting by 1976.
 He then studied art at University of California, Berkeley (BFA, 1979; MA, 1980; MFA, 1982), where he was influenced by the Bay Area Figurative Movement and faculty artists Elmer Bischoff, Joan Brown, Jay DeFeo, Karl Kasten, Sylvia Lark and Mary Lovelace O'Neal.
 From 1981–3, Brokl served as vice-president and president of the California Society of Printmakers (CSP) and helped organize exhibitions and catalogues, including "Contemporary California Prints" (1982) and "Cutting Edge" (1987), during a time of resurgent interest in printmaking.